EduMetricsEducation Opens Lives

 Freelance Accounting & Tax Filing Service

-Offer accounting, bookkeeping, GST return filing, income tax filing, and financial advisory services to small businesses and individuals.
-With GST making compliance mandatory for millions of businesses, demand for affordable accounting services has exploded.
-You can operate entirely from home with just a laptop and accounting software.
+Offer accounting, bookkeeping, GST return filing, income tax filing, TDS compliance, and financial advisory services to small businesses, freelancers, and individual taxpayers.
+With GST making monthly compliance mandatory for millions of businesses, demand for affordable accounting services has exploded across India.
+You can operate entirely from home with just a laptop and accounting software like Tally, Zoho Books, or QuickBooks.
+The business is ideal for B.Com, M.Com, CA Inter, and CA-qualified professionals who want flexible client-based work without the commitment of full-time employment.
+Recurring monthly retainers with small businesses provide predictable income, while seasonal income tax filing work boosts annual revenue significantly between February and July.

 Investment: ₹50,000 – ₹2,00,000₹40,000 – ₹2,50,000/month